Introduction

 Background

-The Berlin Wall was erected in 1961 by the German Democratic Republic (GDR), commonly known as East Germany.
-Its primary purpose was to prevent citizens from fleeing to West Berlin, which was controlled by Western democracies.
-Families were separated, and individuals faced harsh consequences if caught trying to escape.
+The Berlin Wall was built in 1961 by the German Democratic Republic also known as East Germany.
+Originally, it was to protect East Germans from escaping to West Berlin which was governed by Democratic states.
+Couples and children were divided and those who attempted to flee were detained and punished severely.

-The construction of the Berlin Wall began on the night of August 12, 1961.
-Overnight, barbed wire and fences were set up, eventually replaced by concrete walls and heavily guarded checkpoints.
-The wall stretched for over 155 kilometers, encircling West Berlin and dividing it from East Berlin.
+The erection of the Berlin Wall started on the night of August the 12th, 1961.
+Essentials were located at the border and overnight, barbed wire and fences were put up before concrete walls and heavily guarded checkpoints were placed.
+This wall extended to more than 155 km encircling west Berlin from east Berlin.

 The Fall of the Berlin Wall